11 Animals That Eat Bamboo

 Zebras are white and black herbivores that only consume plants.

-Although grass, leaves, and stems from various trees make up most of what they eat, their stomachs are suited to handle bamboo.
+Although grass, leaves, and stems from various trees make up most of their food, their stomachs are suited to handle bamboo.
 If there is no grass available, they usually consume bamboo.

 4. Rabbits